|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 This AAA Sojourns EXCLUSIVE vacation begins in Venice, Queen of the Adriatic, and arguably the most romantic city in the world.
 Explore her winding streets on a guided tour of St. Mark's Square followed by a once-in-a-lifetime gondola ride through the graceful canals.
 In the Rialto district, a gourmet tour of cutting edge wine bars let you discover the best of local wine and cicheti (snacks).
 And your culinary exploration continues at a cooking class in Florence, where a chef will guide you through the preparations of a typical three-course meal of local specialties.
 After, you and fellow students will dine on your creations.

-You'll also enjoy a moveable feast of culture on a guided tour of Florence.
+Also enjoy a moveable feast of culture on a guided tour of Florence.
 Birthplace of the Renaissance, admire Florence's Brunelleschi Dome and Giotto’s Bell Tower.
-See the Baptistery and Gates of Paradise doors, the beautiful Piazza della Signoria - a UNESCO World Heritage site - and the Renaissance masterpiece, Michelangelo’s David.
+See the Baptistery and Gates of Paradise doors, the beautiful Piazza della Signoria, and the Renaissance masterpiece, Michelangelo’s David.

 And in Rome, step back in time to Ancient Rome as you tour the mighty Colosseum, stroll the ancient Forum and climb Palatine hill.
 A guided tour of the Vatican Museums' priceless works of art also includes the incomparable Sistine Chapel and St. Peter's Basilica.
-And don't miss the Campidoglio, most sacred of Rome’s seven hills, where you'll see breathtaking panoramic views of the city.
+And don't miss the Campidoglio, most sacred of Rome’s seven hills, where you'll enjoy panoramic views.

 • Meals - Daily breakfast, 1 lunch and 4 dinners